 ‘Life Reborn’ Fellowship for the Study of Displaced Persons Dr. Uta Larkey

 Dr. Uta Larkey is an Associate Professor of German, Goucher College (USA).
 She received her PhD in in Modern Russian Literature, Humboldt Universität Berlin, Germany.
 In 2010 Dr. Larkey contributed as a Scholar-in-residence to the project Families, Children and the Holocaust, at Hadassah Brandeis Institute, Brandeis University, in Boston, Massachusetts.
 In 2006 she received the David Baumgardt Fellowship Award, from the Leo Baeck Institute in New York City.
 She was also a selected participant and co-organizer of the International DAAD (German Academic Exchange Service) Summer Seminar, Memory and Intercultural Aspects in the German Language Classroom: Teaching about the Nazi Regime and the Holocaust, in Berlin, Germany, held June 10-15, 2006.
 Since 2011 Dr. Larkey has been an Advisory Board Member for the Orte der Erinnerung, The Vienna Memorial.
-Dr. Larkey will be working on her project entitled: “Narrating Horror: Language and Identity in Early Postwar German-Language Interviews and Testimonies” while in residence at the Center.
+Dr. Larkey conducted research on her project entitled: “Narrating Horror: Language and Identity in Early Postwar German-Language Interviews and Testimonies” while in residence at the Center.

 In 2011, Dr. Larkey’s book, Life and Loss in the Shadow of the Holocaust: A Jewish Family's Untold Story, co-authored with Rebecca Boehling, was released by Cambridge University Press.
 This book explores the history of the Kaufmann-Steinberg family through correspondence, diaries and interviews.
 She is also the author of several articles including, New Places, New Identities: The (Ever) Changing Concept of ‘Heimat,’ (German Politics and Society, Volume 26, Number 2, summer 2008), and Bridging the Silence: Jewish and non-Jewish Voices of Remembrance – Sibylle Tiedemann’s documentary film ‘Kinderland ist abgebrannt (1997)’, (Glossen17 (2003) www.dickinson.edu/glossen.
 Dr. Larkey has developed several courses including Literature and Film on the Holocaust, Oral Histories of Holocaust Survivors, Current Trends in Israeli Cinema, Jews in Germany from the Haskalah (Enlightenment) to the Rise of the Nazi Regime, and Multicultural Germany at Goucher College.
 She has language skills in English, French, German, and Russian.